bmanry13/case_study_1/Hotshot Hops - US Breweries Analysis.md

 ![](HOTSHO~1/figure-html/q5-2.png)<!-- -->

-#### **Conclusion for medians:** The states with the highest median ABV is the District of Columbia.
-The state with the largest IBU is Maine.
-Both of these States would be a match for Hotshot Hops' expansion.
-To further assess the range of ABV and IBU values ggplot was used to plot individual points for each beer within each state.
+*To further assess the range of ABV and IBU values ggplot was used to plot individual points for each beer within each state.*

 ```r